hardbyte/netchecks/README.md

 # Syntax

-Syntax is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Netchecks docs uses the commercial `Syntax` template from [Tailwind UI](https://tailwindui.com) built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+See the [LICENSE](TAILWINDUI_TEMPLATE_LICENSE.md) file for more information about the commercial template license.

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with development of the docs site, first install the npm dependencies:

 ```bash
 npm install